Derivations of Twisted Loop Algebras of Minimal Q-graded Subalgebras

 The concept of minimal Q-graded subalgebras of semisimple Lie algebras is motivated by Q-graded Lie algebras [6].
 On the other hand, almost inner derivations of Lie algebras are related to almost inner automorphisms of Lie groups, the latter is used to resolve isospectral problems of compact Riemannian manifolds.
 In [7-8], the authors discussed on basic results concerning these problems.

 In this paper, we provide new examples of Lie algebras in which derivations and homogenous almost inner derivations are determined.
 We take a minimal Q-graded subalgebra $L$ as our starting point, and form the twisted loop algebra $\bar L$ and twisted affinization $\hat L$ for which we investigate derivations and almost inner derivations.
-In section 2, we deal with derivations of twisted loop algebras, and obtain the following decomposition formula:
+In section 2, we calculate derivations of a minimal Q-graded subalgebra $L$, as bases for further investigation.
+In section 3, we deal with derivations of twisted loop algebras, and obtain the following decomposition formula: